Melrowze/KNPM_Business-Analyst-Project/README.md

-## KNPM Product Development Project: Building a Simple Project Management Tool"
+## KNPM: Building a Simple Project Management Tool"
 ![daria-nepriakhina-zoCDWPuiRuA-unsplash](https://github.com/Melrowze/KNPM/assets/44920093/2805f5a3-ba7c-4d71-8e59-a9c5f7d6d66e)
 ### Overview
 ---
-Welcome to the presentation of our Project Management Tool project!
-In this project, we aimed to develop a comprehensive tool that enables efficient project management, similar to popular platforms like JIRA, Trello, Asana, or Monday.
-Our tool is designed to streamline project planning, tracking, and collaboration, ultimately enhancing productivity and success.
+In this project, the aim is to develop a comprehensive tool that enables efficient project management, similar to popular platforms like JIRA, Trello, Asana, or Monday.
+The tool is designed to streamline project planning, tracking, collaboration, and ultimately enhancing productivity and success.

 ### Key Components
 ---
 ### Requirements Identification
 ---
-We began by conducting thorough research and engaging with stakeholders to identify the key requirements for our project management tool.
+Project began by conducting thorough research and engaging with stakeholders to identify the key requirements for the tool.
 These requirements encompassed various aspects such as task management, team collaboration, progress tracking, and reporting.

 ### User Stories
 ---
-Based on the identified requirements, we crafted detailed user stories that describe the desired functionality and features of our tool from the perspective of end users.
-These user stories served as a roadmap for development, guiding the design and implementation process.
+Based on the identified requirements, I crafted detailed user stories that describe the desired functionality and features from the perspective of end users.
+These user stories served as a roadmap for development and guiding the design process.

 [KNPM User_Stories.pdf](https://github.com/Melrowze/KNPM/files/15128195/KNPM.User_Stories.pdf)

 ### Database Design
 ---
-To support the functionality of our project management tool, we designed a robust database using Entity-Relationship (ER) diagrams.
-The database schema was carefully crafted to efficiently store and retrieve project-related data, ensuring data integrity and scalability.
+To support the functionality of the project management tool, I designed a database using Entity-Relationship (ER) diagrams.
+The database schema was crafted to efficiently store and retrieve project-related data, ensuring data integrity and scalability.

 ![KNPM_Database](https://github.com/Melrowze/KNPM/assets/44920093/362bc068-7240-4260-b2d4-2850a2e3b5e7)

 ### UML Activity Diagram
 ---
-In addition to database design, we created UML activity diagrams to visualize the flow of activities and processes within our project management tool.
+In addition to database design, I created a UML activity diagram to visualize the flow of activities and processes within the project management tool.
 These diagrams provided insights into how users interact with the system and navigate through different functionalities.

 ![Activity Diagram](https://github.com/Melrowze/KNPM/assets/44920093/218c45fc-9d32-4e25-ae87-9a1ee6cbe9c5)

 ### SQL Queries
 ---
-To demonstrate the functionality of our database and its interaction with the project management tool, we developed a set of SQL queries for various entities such as tasks, projects, users, and teams.
+To demonstrate the functionality of the database and its interaction with the project management tool, I also developed a set of SQL queries for various entities such as users, roles, projects, teams, and assignments.
 These queries enable data manipulation, retrieval, and reporting, facilitating seamless integration with the tool.

 ```sql